Frequently Asked Questions

 We may prescribe more exercise for example, so this is something that will require more ongoing effort from you, but you will find that as it reduces stress in other areas its very worthwhile.
 A dog is a little like a “toddler for life” so please understand that although our trainers may seem to do wonders while we are there, it is important that you keep it going and develop new habits yourselves.
 Empowering you is our priority.

-For more serious issues you may need up to three sessions to help the behaviour shift to a level where you can continue this process or achieve maintenance on your own, and our lifetime guarantee means you will always have hands on or phone support and advice if you need us.
+For more serious issues you may need more sessions to help the behaviour shift to a level where you can continue this process or achieve maintenance on your own, and our ongoing support guarantee means you will always have email or phone support and advice if you need us.

 Yes.
 With our advanced knowledge of dog psychology and behaviour, our services can benefit a wide range of dog related clubs and businesses, such as vets and vet nurses, pet shop staff, foster carers, puppy schools, groomers, shelters, council workers and breeders.
 We are highly flexible in what we can offer you so please call head office to discuss.